 - The reverse features an American Buffalo.

-Have questions?
-If so, please contact our Silver.com Customer Service team – we will gladly assist you.
+Please contact our Silver.com Customer Service team if you have any questions when you buy gold online – we will gladly assist you.
 We can be reached via phone at 888-989-7223, via our online live chat, or via our email.